 No. The HUB has experienced several incidents of helium balloons triggering the fire alarm since it opened in 2012.
 The HUB may consider banning helium balloons in the future.
 Until then, we ask all students who use the helium tank in the Resource Center to use an abundance of caution while transporting balloons inside the HUB.
 Helium balloons must be held no higher than head/eye level while inside the HUB.

 No. The SORC no longer has a fax machine.
-However, the HUB Info Desk provides fax services.
-More details here…
+However, the HUB Info Desk (Main Desk on the first floor) provides fax services for a small fee.

 NO. DO NOT USE THE SORC COPIERS TO PHOTOCOPY U.S. MONEY OR STAMPS.
 Please refer to Title 18, section 474 of the United States Code for additional information.
 Although there are certain exceptions to the federal law, the Resource Center has prohibited the use of the copiers for this purpose.